-Level 1 - Quoted prices for identical assets or liabilities in active markets.
-Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations whose inputs are observable or whose significant value drivers are observable.
-Level 3 - Significant inputs to the valuation model are unobservable.
+- Level 1 Quoted prices for identical assets or liabilities in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations with inputs that are observable or with significant value drivers that are observable. - Level 3 Significant inputs to the valuation model are unobservable.

 The following is a description of the valuation methodology used for assets measured at fair value.
-There have been no changes in the methodology used as of June 30, 2017 and 2016.
+There have been no changes in the methodology used as of June 30, 2018 and 2017.